-For the past few months, I’ve been starting my days with coffee and “Every Day A Friday”, a phenomenal book by celebrated pastor and author, Joel Osteen.
-The book is his way of encouraging us to be happy EVERY DAY, in essence he is asking us to treat every day with the same zeal and excitement we give to Friday, I know, easier said than done right.
+Very recently, I’ve been starting my days with coffee and “Every Day A Friday”, a phenomenal book by celebrated pastor and author, Joel Osteen.
+The book is his way of encouraging us to be happy EVERY DAY.
+In essence, he is asking us to treat every day with the same zeal and excitement we give to Friday, I know, easier said than done right.
 But the more you read, the more it all makes sense.
-I can honestly say that this book is captivating, and I am truly grateful for the life lessons learnt thus far.
 It’s definitely a book you all should get your hands on.

 A day without laughter is a day wasted.
 Make your days count!